-- You are working in Visual Studio 2003 or Visual Studio 2005. - You are testing a single-process, managed application. - You can build and run your application. - Your solution contains at least one managed code project. - Your solution includes a startup project.
+- ◆ You are working in a supported release of Visual Studio. - ◆ You are testing a single-process, managed application. - ◆ You can build and run your application. - ◆ Your solution contains at least one managed code project. - Your solution includes a startup project.

-Note: Refer to "DevPartner Studio Supported Project Types" on page 339 for a comprehensive list of supported project types for DevPartner memory analysis.
+See "DevPartner Studio Supported Project Types" on page 275 for a comprehensive list of supported project types for DevPartner memory analysis.

 The amount of memory consumed by your application has a major impact on how well the application performs.
-The larger the amount of memory allocated, the more likely it is that the application will run slowly and scale poorly.
+The larger the amount of memory allocated, the more likely the application runs slowly and scale poorly.

-Leaked memory-the allocation of memory that is not reclaimed-can bloat your application's RAM footprint.
-Automatic garbage collection relieves you of the responsibility to explicitly free the objects that you create, so memory is not "leaked" in the classic C++ sense, but it is still possible to retain references to objects that the program will never use again.
+Leaked memory - the allocation of memory that is not reclaimed - can bloat your application's RAM footprint.
+Automatic garbage collection relieves you of the responsibility to explicitly free the objects that you create, so memory is not "leaked" in the classic C++ sense, but it is still possible to retain references to objects that the program never uses.